awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-cli-package.md

 If you specify a file, the command directly uploads it to the S3 bucket\.
 After uploading the artifacts, the command returns a copy of your template, replacing references to local artifacts with the S3 location where the command uploaded the artifacts\.
 Then, you can use the returned template to create or update a stack\.

 If you specify a folder, the command creates a \.zip file for the folder, and then uploads the \.zip file\.
-If you don’t specify a path, the command creates a \.zip file for the working directory, and uploads it\.
-You can specify an absolute or relative path, where the relative path is relative to your template’s location\.
+If you don't specify a path, the command creates a \.zip file for the working directory, and uploads it\.
+You can specify an absolute or relative path, where the relative path is relative to your template's location\.

 You can use local artifacts only for resource properties that the `package` command supports\.
 For more information about this command and a list of the supported resource properties, see the `aws cloudformation package` command in the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/index.html)\.